How to raise kids who excel in school (and in life)

 This makes us very proud.

-In our family, the expectation is that every thing we do we must do it properly and, although we do commend our son when he gets good grades, we never allow him to get away with giving less than 100% of effort, especially when we know what he is truly capable of doing.
+In our family, the expectation is that every thing we do we must do it properly and, while we do commend our son when he gets good grades, we never allow him to get away with giving less than 100% of effort, especially when we know what he is truly capable of doing.

 It is OK to make mistakes and to admit when you don’t know